LiquidGalaxyLAB/image-satellite-visualizer/README.md

  - Click the '+' floating action button

- - Select the API that you want to use (for the first evaluation, only Nasa or SentinelHub are available)
+ - Select the API that you want to use (NASA, Copernicus or Sentinel Hub)
  - Set the date and coordinates or click the 'Get Locations' button to open google maps
     - For google maps click the polygon button to activate the coordinates selection